Introducing Democratic Republic Of The Congo

 Virunga © Cai Tjeenk Willink

-Visiting the DRC is risky and recreational tourism is not advised; however, businessmen, diplomats, aid workers and others with essential business are well-catered for in some good hotels and restaurants, chiefly in Kinshasa's affluent Gombe district.
+Most of the DRC is off limits for mainstream tourism; however, businessmen, diplomats, aid workers and others with essential business are well-catered for in some good hotels and restaurants, chiefly in Kinshasa's affluent Gombe district.

 Become our Democratic Republic Of The Congo Travel Expert